alirezaniki/KIWISC3/README.md

 2- RESP = Put your Response files in this Folder

-3- RESULTS
+3- RESULTS/SUMMARY/Map_All

 - Set the Proper Paths in both main codes.

-- You may need to alter the code (Source_Analysis lines 28 - 48) to define your own GFDB's in specific conditions.
+- You may need to alter the code (Source_Analysis lines 134 - 156) to define your own GFDB's in specific conditions.

 - Response files must be stored in RESP.$NET.$STA.$LOC.$CHAN name format.

+- Read the README file in RESULTS/SUMMARY/Map_All dir.